ioBroker/ioBroker.docs/docs/en/admin/hosts.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/admin/hosts.md
-hash: b/cl0uw+yfoPT0T/XNqIz/AUhBq050Wlkmzg4UG42hI=
+hash: vui0+3EZSKz2XJdrrGwCONv3my8EhEnFlpgcAu982o0=
 ---
 The available hosts are displayed here.

 ![The Hosts page](../../de/admin/media/ADMIN_Hosts_numbers.png)

 In a standard system there is only one host.
-In the case of a multihost system, several accordingly.
+In the case of a multihost system, several.

 ## The title line
 in the title line there are icons for the most important processes.
 There is context help for each icon.
-To do this, simply stay on the icon with the mouse for a while.
+To do this, simply hold the mouse on the icon for a while.

 The icons in detail:

-### 1 - Toggle view
+### 1 - toggle view
 With this button you can switch between the tile and the list view (toggle function)

 ### 2 - get updates